 A pleasant contrast to the constant hubbub and traffic-jammed streets of Istanbul is the peace, tranquility, and luscious greenery that awaits in the nearby Princes Islands.
 The Princes Islands are an archipelago of islands in the Sea of Marmara.
 They can be reached within an hour’s boat ride from Istanbul’s Kadikoy port.

-Head to Kadikoy early in the morning to take one of the early ferries that depart Istanbul for Buyukada – the largest of the Princes Islands.
-As your boat pulls off from the jetty, you can enjoy wonderful views and photo opportunities of Istanbul’s skyline from the water, as well as views of the golden horn.
+Head to Kadikoy early in the morning to take one of the early ferries that depart Istanbul for Buyukada.
+This is the largest of the Princes’ Islands and the one you should prioritise if your time in Turkey is limited.
+As your boat pulls off from the jetty, you can enjoy wonderful views of Istanbul’s skyline from the water, as well as views of the golden horn.

 Istanbul Itinerary Day Four:

 The village of Anadolu Kavağı is a charming place to spend a day during your four-day Istanbul Itinerary.
 It is located at the narrowest point of the Bosphorus.
 However, it is still technically within the city limits of Istanbul.

 Here, you can get an alternative view of life in Turkey away from the hectic streets of central Istanbul.
 Anadolu Kavağı is easily reachable via ferry from Kadıköy port.